olest/pydata_cambridge/abstracts/pydata_uk_meetup_20200624.md

 with natural language is a wibbly wobbly thing.
 We will be going over a few pitfalls one may experience when working with NLP and how they will effect your pipeline downstream.

+Ryan is the Lead Data Scientist and Computational Linguist at Relative Insight and Organiser of PyData Lancaster.

 **Matt Wright - When Product Management meets Machine Learning.**

 A practical walk through of a recent NLP project which combines techniques from product management,